 Getting an Interview

-The process took 1 week – interviewed at Gibson Energy Ltd. in February 2011.
+The process took a week – interviewed at Gibson Energy Ltd. (Chicago, IL) in February 2011.

-I applied through an employee referral and the process took 1 week – interviewed at Gibson Energy Ltd..
+I applied through an employee referral.
+The process took a week – interviewed at Gibson Energy Ltd. (Calgary, AB (Canada)).

-I applied online and the process took 6 weeks – interviewed at Gibson Energy Ltd. in December 2011.
+I applied online.
+The process took 6 weeks – interviewed at Gibson Energy Ltd. in December 2011.

-I applied through a staffing agency and the process took 3 days – interviewed at Gibson Energy Ltd. in March 2009.
+I applied through a staffing agency.
+The process took 3 days – interviewed at Gibson Energy Ltd. in March 2009.

 The interviewers were the manager and the Lead Developer.
 They talked almost all the time, introducing the company and the position, making sure all topics had been covered.
 Then asked if I had any questions.
 Then asked me to rate my skills in a degree from 1 to 10 to see if I have the skills they required.
 Time passed too fast.
 I didn't have lots of time to express myself although I tried my best.